fanduel-oss/refract/docs/introduction/core-concepts.md

 ## Separation of concerns

 Refract allows you to cleanly separate concerns in your app: you can extract effects and side-effects into their own functions.
-We tend to distinguish side-effects (things happening outside your application: analytics, data persistance, ...) to effects (things happening inside your application: network requests, setting state, ...).
+We tend to distinguish side-effects (things happening outside your application: analytics, data persistance, ...) from effects (things happening inside your application: network requests, setting state, ...).

 ### Side-effects